gsauthof/osjitter/README.md

 There is also a microbenchmark (`bench_syscalls.cc`) that measures some (seemingly) low-overhead syscalls in order to measure the userspace to kernelspace mode-switch costs.
+See also a [related blog post](https://gms.tf/on-the-costs-of-syscalls.html) for some results.

 2019, Georg Sauthoff <mail@gms.tf>, GPLv3+